 Approved or registered products must warn users about the risks the product poses and give directions for safest use.
-Proban’s label, for example, warns that the product is not for use in greyhounds, who are sensitive to the insecticide it contains, an organic phosphate.
+Proband’s label, for example, warns that the product is not for greyhounds, who are sensitive to the insecticide it contains, an organic phosphate.
 Also, some products should not be used together or when a pet is taking certain medicines.
 Call us for advice.
-512-892-0344512-892-0344
+512-892-0344

 EPA product manager Rick Keigwin agrees.
-As pesticides are intended to kill pests, they generally are inherently toxic, he says.
+As pesticides should kill pests, they are inherently toxic; he says.
 “Some products pose some risks, but they also offer significant benefits.
 We balance the risks with the benefits.”

-La Rocca adds that with cats, use only products labeled for cats.
-“Cats are more sensitive than dogs in general,” he says.
+La Rocca adds that cats, use only products labeled for cats.
+“Cats are more sensitive than dogs,” he says.
 “It also has to do with their size–just like children are more sensitive than adults–and their grooming habits.
 Dogs groom, but cats groom more, so they would ingest more of a topical product.”

 Virtually hundreds of pesticides and repellents are approved or licensed to control fleas and ticks on cats and dogs or in their environment.

-Larkins advises, “Follow directions for use very carefully, even with over-the-counter products.
+Larkins advises, “Follow directions for use carefully, even with over-the-counter products.
 If you don’t understand the directions or have questions, talk to your veterinarian.”
 We highly recommend that you call a professional service trained in the interaction of different products.
-Furthermore, they will have products not available to the consumer.
+They will have products not available to the consumer.
 Of course, we recommend Real Green Services.
-They have the knowledge, products and the programs to keep your lawn free of these pesky critters.
+They have the knowledge, products, and programs to keep your lawn free of these pesky critters.

-Pesticides and repellents to protect cats and dogs from fleas and ticks have risks as well as benefits.
+Pesticides and repellents to protect cats and dogs from fleas and ticks have risks and benefits.
 Concerned over recent reports of adverse effects from such products, the Environmental Protection Agency, in cooperation with industry, has developed guidance for labeling changes to promote proper use.